ankane/jetpack/README.md

 jetpack::install()
 ```

 This ensures all the right versions are installed.
-As dependencies change, collaborators can run this command to stay in sync.
+As dependencies change, collaborators should run this command to stay synced.

 ### Add